mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 For the purposes of this article, it's sufficient to think of Nix as:

 - A package manager, similar to `apt` or `yum`.
 Nix has XXk packages available to run within the Nix environment.
 - A build tool, similar to `make` or `Docker`.
-Nix allows you to define a set of build steps and builds
+Nix allows you to define a set of build steps and the dependencies between them, and Nix figures out which steps to perform to achieve the build you request.

-## Pros and cons of Nix for fuzz testing

-### Pro: Define the whole workflow in code

-### Pro: Effective caching

-Effective caching.
-If you change a compilation option, you don't have to start from scratch.

-With a tool like `make`, if I compile an application with `gcc`, then try compiling with `clang`, then decide to go back to `gcc`, I have to do the whole compilation over from scratch.
-With Nix, it caches every build, so even if my program takes 20 minutes to compile, once I've compiled at least once with both `gcc` and `clang`, I can switch between them instantly.
-And that applies not just to the compiler but every compilation option in my build.

-### Con: Adds a complex abstraction layer

-You have to figure out how to define flags and build comamnds in Nix.

 ## Requirements